-(b) WALL SIGN Wall Sign STANDARDS (all measurements in accordance with Sec.
+(b) WALL SIGN Wall Sign A STANDARDS (all measurements in accordance with Sec.
 20-3 above) O-I O-I-T O-D OCR DV-2 Count one.
 Limit of or sign on each s parking lot.
-Multi-tenant bu one.
-Limit of or of a building co building: Max. of nume sign per façade treet-facing façade tilding: Max. of nume sign per tenant buld have one wall ign on the rear tenart E.g., a corner by and one wall sign her of tenant suite façade.
-E.g. sign on each street uilding could have in on the rear faça te façades facing ., a tenant suite a eet-facing tenant s a street plus t the corner suite façade Sign Face Area Single tenant building up to 30,000 square feet: Max. of 10% of façade area of the façade the sign is placed onto or up to 120 square feet, whichever is less.
+Multi-tenant buone.
+Limit of or of a building co ouilding: Max. of nume sign per façade treet-facing façade tilding: Max. of nume sign per tenant ould have one wall ign on the rear ten E.g., a corner be and one wall significant on tenant su suite façade.
+E.g sign on each stre uilding could have an on the rear faça ite façades facing ., a tenant suite a eet-facing tenant s a street plus t the corner suite façade Sign Face Area Single tenant building up to 30,000 square feet: Max. of 10% of façade area of the façade the sign is placed onto or up to 120 square feet, whichever is less.
 Single tenant building greater than 30,000 square feet: Max. of 10% of façade area of the façade the sign is placed onto or up to 180 square feet, whichever is less.
 Multi-tenant building up to 30,000 square feet: Max. of 10% of façade area of the tenant suite façade area the sign is placed onto or up to 120 square feet, whichever is less.
 Multi-tenant building greater than 30,000 square feet: Max. of 10% of façade area of the tenant suite façade area the sign is placed onto or up to 180 square feet, whichever is less.
-Materials raceway; painted on public view; route Illumination Types Indirect, shado Location on Building suites with exte it; 16 ft.
-Max. heigh erior main pedestri not be higher than o rance. an entrances in w which case the low vest point of
+Materials Mounted on a concealed fron raceway; painted on public view. directly on wall; s upports and wiring g components Illumination Types Indirect, shado Location on Building suites with exte t; 16 ft.
+Max. heigh erior main pedestri not be higher than rance. an entrances in v vhich case the low vest point of